How much does it cost to replace brake discs and pads?

 Don’t take any chances – worn braking parts lead to increased stopping distances, diminished braking ability, and heightened risks of an accident.

-Check your braking system regularly as part of preventative maintenance.
-You can’t replace safely brake pads or discs yourself without detailed mechanical knowledge, so get a professional job done.
+Drivers should check their braking system regularly as part of preventative maintenance.
+You can’t replace brake pads or discs yourself safely without detailed mechanical knowledge, so using a professional mechanic is the best way to make sure everything’s done properly.

 How Fixter can help